Uttarvahini Ganga: Bhagalpur

-The Uttarvahini Ganga's impact in the Bhagalpur region has effects on Sultanganj and Kahalgaon, which plays a pivotal role in the spiritual culture of this ancient city.
+The Uttarvahini Ganga's impact in the Bhagalpur region has effects on Naugachia, Sultanganj and Kahalgaon, which plays a pivotal role in the spiritual culture of this ancient city.
 Bhagalpur has been culturally rich and a centre of religion, culture, education, trade etc. from ancient times.

 Sultanganj

 In Sultanganj, Ganga is uttarvahini for almost half kilometers, where the holy Ajgaivinath Temple is situated.
 Every year during the holy month of Sawan, millions of devotees of Lord Shiva take the water of holy river as ‘Ganga Jal’ to 110 km from here to Baidyanath Temple, for the ‘jalabhisheka’.

 Kahalgaon

 Here the Ganges covers a long distance as Uttarvahini for 6 kilometres.
 From Kahalgaon to Bateshwar Sthan, the Ganges is completely Uttarvahini.
 Here the Koshi and Ganges rivers merge, where Maharishi Vashistha is believed to have worshiped.
 Identifying the importance of this place, in 8th century, King Dharampal of Pal Dynasty, formed the World famous Vikramshila Mahavihara in this place.